ShirleyBWang/my_website/content/authors/admin/_index.md

 - Visitors
 ---

-I am a PhD candidate in clinical psychology, with a secondary in computational science and engineering, at Harvard University.
-I work with [Matt Nock](https://nocklab.fas.harvard.edu/people/matthew-k-nock-phd) and have been funded by the NIMH F31/NRSA Predoctoral Fellowship and the NSF Graduate Research Fellowship Program.
-I am currently completing my clinical internship at Massachusetts General Hospital, with the [Center for Precision Psychiatry](https://www.massgeneral.org/psychiatry/research/precision-psychiatry/about) and the [Center for Digital Mental Health](https://centerfordigitalmentalhealth.org/).

-I value diversity, inclusion, and belonging, and am committed to promoting these values in research, academia, clinical practice, and beyond.
-I believe that increasing representation of people from marginalized and historically disadvantaged backgrounds is critical for conducting ethical, comprehensive, and innovative clinical science research.

-Starting in July 2024, I am thrilled to be joining the [Department of Psychology](https://psychology.yale.edu/) at Yale University as an Assistant Professor.
+I am an incoming Assistant Professor in the [Department of Psychology](https://psychology.yale.edu/) at Yale University (starting July 2024).
 My lab will integrate methods from across the clinical & computational sciences to advance the understanding, prediction, and prevention of suicide, nonsuicidal self-injury, and eating disorders.
 A central focus of this work will include formalizing theories of psychopathology as mathematical models, and modeling the real-time dynamics of symptoms (and their contexts) as they unfold in people’s daily lives.

 **I will be considering graduate applications in Fall 2023 (for the Ph.D. program beginning in Fall 2024).
 [Please click here for FAQs for prospective PhD students](https://docs.google.com/document/d/1DqbUZxf5aPN_v707Sk6FEuXVV0N32TZrffF5hVvEBO0/edit?usp=sharing).
 I will also be hiring a full-time lab manager to begin in July 2024 - please stay tuned for more information to come!**

+I received my B.A. from The College of New Jersey (2017), my Ph.D. from Harvard University (2024), and am currently completing my predoctoral internship at Massachusetts General Hospital with the [Center for Precision Psychiatry](https://www.massgeneral.org/psychiatry/research/precision-psychiatry/about) and the [Center for Digital Mental Health](https://centerfordigitalmentalhealth.org/).
+During graduate school, I worked with [Matt Nock](https://nocklab.fas.harvard.edu/people/matthew-k-nock-phd) and was funded by the NIMH F31/NRSA Predoctoral Fellowship and the NSF Graduate Research Fellowship Program.

+I value diversity, inclusion, and belonging, and am committed to promoting these values in research, academia, clinical practice, and beyond.
+I believe that increasing representation of people from marginalized and historically disadvantaged backgrounds is critical for conducting ethical, comprehensive, and innovative clinical science research.